-Poor nutrition during the early stages of the life-course can lead to extensive and irreversible damage to physical growth and brain development.
+Poor nutrition during the early stages of the life course can lead to extensive and irreversible damage to physical growth and brain development.
 On the other hand, good nutrition has a positive effect.
-Breastfeeding is the optimal way of feeding babies, offering them the nutrients they need in the right balance, as well as offering protection against disease.
+Breastfeeding is the optimal way of feeding babies, offering them the nutrients they need in the right balance, as well as providing protection against disease.

 Breastfeeding prevents childhood leukemia

-Breastfeeding for more than 6 months or longer compared to no or shorter breastfeeding is associated with a reduction of childhood leukemia of 19% .
+Breastfeeding for more than 6 months or longer compared to no or shorter breastfeeding is associated with a reduction of childhood leukemia by 19%.

 Breastfeeding protects against sudden infant death syndrome

-Babies who are breastfed are 60 percent less likely to die from SIDS compared to those not breastfeed.
-The effect is even greater for infants exclusively breastfed.
+Breastfed babies are 60 percent less likely to die from SIDS than those not breastfed.
+The effect is even more significant for infants exclusively breastfed.

 Duration of breastfeeding is positively associated with higher income